1. Home

 FAQs

-Has South Africa qualified for the FIFA World Cup 2026?
+Has South Africa qualified for the Soccer World Cup 2026?

 South Africa qualified for the 2026 World Cup finals, which ended their 16-year absence from the tournament, by topping their CAF six-team group.